‘The Masked Singer’: Who’s Going To The Finale After Double Unmasking?

 The newest clues for the monster reveal that he had to do some “soul searching,” and that he’s wanted a comeback such as the show for “a decade.”
 He also continued to reference games and being a player.

-However, the judges seem the more confused by his identity than ever, throwing out names such as CeeLo Green and Darius Rucker.
+However, the judges seem more confused by his identity than ever, throwing out names such as CeeLo Green and Darius Rucker.
 While the monster is giving fans the hardest time guessing, many believe that rapper T-Pain could be the man behind the mask.

 The Bee also wowed the crowd as she sang, “You Make Me Feel Like A Natural Woman,” by Aretha Franklin, whom she called her “friend” in the clue package.
-Bee also went on to say that she didn’t like being behind the mask, because she couldn’t interact with the crowd.
+Bee also went on to say that she didn’t like being behind the mask because she couldn’t interact with the crowd.

-During her clues she circled back on her love for baking, and has Robin Thicke and guest judge Keenan Thompson sure that it is Gladys Knight under the costume.
+During her clues, she circled back on her love for baking and has Robin Thicke and guest judge Keenan Thompson sure that it is Gladys Knight under the costume.

 The Masked Singer finale will air Wednesday night on Fox.